-□

 (the above symbol to the right marks the end of the explanation/proof.
 Remember to start each new problem on its own page.
 Do not include the problem statement in your solution as it takes up too much space and we already know the problem statement.)